Dzogchen Contemplative Arts Program

 Isshin refers to doing something with synchronized body and mind.
 This is the practice of “being one.”
 Within the context of practicing a Dharma Art like Kyudo we study the 7 step process of shooting the Japanese Bow.
 These 7 steps are very precise movements which also are completely practical and efficient.
 After repeating these movements and with the corrections of an experienced Kyudo teacher we learn the physical technique of shooting the bow.
 The main point of learning this way of shooting is to bring the mind to one-pointed awareness and precision in the shooting.
 Body and mind are synchronized and this synchronization cuts the habitual tendency to follow errant thoughts and dwell in a fantasy world while shooting.

 The completion of the shot occurs at the 6th and 7th step in the shooting process.
 First the bow is held at full draw for about 7 seconds while the power of the shot and the presence felt by the shooter builds in intensity.
 With the release there is a powerful yell (kiai) which cuts through any conceptual overlay on what we are doing.
 After the shot the archer stands with arms outstretched for a moment with complete composure.
-The build up of synchronizing body and mind is ishin – the development of a mindful state.
-At the arrows release there is a moment of complete cutting through and lack of any manipulation in the Zen tradition this is known as "kensho."
+The build up of synchronizing body and mind is isshin – the development of a mindful state.
+At the arrows release there is a moment of complete cutting through and lack of any manipulation.
+In the Zen tradition this is known as "kensho."
 In Dzogchen we call it Rigpa -- awareness which is stripped bare of any habitual clinging.
 Kyudo -- Zen Archery is the perfect art for developing one’s recognition of nonconceptual awareness.
 Kyudo training at DMC is not open to the general public.
 If you are interested in exploring this practice form -- please call the head instructor, Tashi Armstrong to schedule private instruction.
 He can be reached at the DMC main phone number (207) 607-3392

 The Meaning of Polishing “Shin” – heart/mind-- in Kyudo Practice